Revolutionary Committee of the Chinese Kuomintang

-The Revolutionary Committee of the Chinese Kuomintang (RCCK; also commonly known, especially when referenced historically, as the Left Kuomintang or Left Guomindang), commonly abbreviated in Chinese as Minge (民革), is one of the eight minor democratic parties in the People's Republic of China under the direction of the Chinese Communist Party.
+The Revolutionary Committee of the Chinese Kuomintang (RCCK; also commonly known, especially when referenced historically, as the Left Kuomintang or Left Guomindang), commonly abbreviated in Chinese as Minge (民革), is one of the eight minor non-oppositional political parties in the People's Republic of China, officially termed "democratic parties," led by the Chinese Communist Party.

-It was founded in January 1948, during the height of the Chinese Civil War, by members of the left-wing of the Kuomintang (KMT), especially those who were against Chiang Kai-shek's policies.
+The RCCK was founded in January 1948, at the height of the Chinese Civil War, by members of the left wing of the Kuomintang (KMT), especially those who were against Chiang Kai-shek's policies.
 The first chairman of the party was General Li Jishen, a senior Nationalist military commander who had many disputes with Chiang over the years, while Soong Ching-ling (the widow of Sun Yat-sen) was named Honorary Chairwoman.
 Other early leading members were Wang Kunlun, Cheng Qian, He Xiangning and Tao Zhiyue.
+In 1949, it merged with the Three Principles of the People Comrades Association and the Kuomintang Democratic Promotion Association.
 The party claims to be the true heir of Sun Yat-sen's legacy and his Three Principles of the People.
 In December 2022, the party had around 158,000 members.
 Its membership mostly consists of people with historical ties to the KMT and Taiwan.
+It owns a significant amount of property originally held by the KMT before the retreat of the government of the Republic of China to Taiwan.

 Among the official political parties of the People's Republic of China, the Revolutionary Committee is officially ranked second after the CCP, being the first-ranking minor party.
-It also owns numerous assets, some formerly owned by the Kuomintang, throughout mainland China.
-The Revolutionary Committee operates a range of party-owned institutions, such as party schools.
 The RCCK currently has 41 seats in the National People's Congress, six seats in the NPC Standing Committee and 65 seats in the Chinese People's Political Consultative Conference.
 Its current chairman is Zheng Jianbang.